FieldCommGroup/Portable-HART-IP-Client/doc/1-Intro.r1.md

 - Cloud-based data repositories.

-The Portable HART-IP Client source code is available to demonstrate HART-IP client operation and secure communications.

 ## The Portable HART-IP Client

 The Figure *Portable HART-IP Client Architecture* shows many internal details of the Portable HART-IP Client.
 This architecture aligns with many web-based applications world-wide.